juanpostiglione/MyScooterRentals/README.md

 - View Rental History: Check current and past rental activities.
 - Update Account Information: Modify personal details, such as contact information and password.
 - Return Scooters: End the rental period and return the scooter, including verifying its condition.

+# Next Steps:

+- Enhanced Features: Adding advanced functionalities such as real-time scooter location updates, user notifications, and integrated payment processing.
+- Performance Optimization: Improving application performance and scalability through code refactoring and optimization techniques.
+- Cross-Platform Support: Expanding compatibility to additional platforms and operating systems to reach a broader user base.
+- Public Release: Preparing for a public launch by setting up a user-friendly deployment process and creating a comprehensive user guide.

+# Technical Debt:

+- Code Refinement: Some sections of the codebase need refactoring to improve readability and maintainability.
+- Testing Coverage: Expanding unit and integration testing to ensure robust and reliable performance.
+- Documentation: Enhancing internal documentation and comments for better onboarding and future development.